-The pricing of long-term life insurance business requires assumptions to be made for future trends in the life expectancy and general health of those that we insure; with the risk that actual experience may diverge to our assumptions, requiring an increase in reserves and reducing profits.
+The pricing of long-term life insurance business requires assumptions to be made for future trends in the life expectancy and general health of those whom we insure.
+There is the risk that actual experience may diverge from our assumptions, requiring an increase in reserves and reducing profits.